 Wear Orange isn’t possible without collaboration.
 In addition to thousands of people participating across the country, partners amplify gun violence awareness to new audiences.

 we wear orange for a future free from gun violence

 This year, we once again unite in our call to end gun violence as we come together for Wear Orange.
-We honor the communities shattered by gun violence alongside the more than 110 people who are shot and killed, and hundreds more who are wounded, every day in our country.
+We honor the communities shattered by gun violence alongside the 120 people who are shot and killed, and hundreds more who are wounded, every day in our country.
 Together, we call for meaningful action to save lives.

 We should not have to live in fear that gunfire can ring out at any moment, whether it’s at an elementary school in Uvalde, Texas, while grocery shopping at a supermarket in Buffalo, New York, a party in San Bernardino, or graduations across the country.
 We deserve more.
 Raise awareness by participating in Wear Orange online and in your community.